Why an All-Girls Education at Penguin Hall?

 “Why an all-girls education?”
 For those considering a single-sex education, this is a natural question and one our students and faculty often answer at admissions information sessions.

-Lise Eliot, a neuroscientist at the University of Chicago and author of the 2009 book “Pink Brain, Blue Brain”, acknowledges that there are some innate differences between boys and girls.
-For example, scientists have noted that boys may be better at certain types of spatial reasoning, but this does not make them better at math.
-In other words, these types of findings become a problem when they’re seen as absolute and perpetuated by teachers, parents, and peers.
+Lise Eliot, a neuroscientist at the University of Chicago and author of the 2009 book “Pink Brain, Blue Brain”, acknowledges that while some cognitive differences exist between boys and girls, they do not dictate ability.
+For instance, while boys may show an advantage in certain types of spatial reasoning, this does not mean they are inherently better at math.
+The issue arises when these differences are treated as absolutes—limiting girls’ confidence and aspirations in certain fields.
+At Penguin Hall, we dismantle these stereotypes, fostering an environment where girls excel across disciplines, including STEM.

-As our alumnae have shared, graduates are prepared for college and life beyond school walls.
-“I think Penguin Hall prepares you extremely well for college… the routine of being introduced to a topic, reading, discussing, and writing is what I’ve experienced in college.
-And I’m used to speaking in a classroom, something that not everyone is prepared for,” said Penguin Hall Alum Emma F. ‘19.
+Beyond academics, an all-girls environment provides an invaluable opportunity for personal growth.
+Girls build navigate friendships, leadership, and collaboration in a setting where their voices are not just heard, but expected.
+This dynamic builds confidence and resilience, preparing them for college and beyond.
+As Emma F. ’19 shared, “I think Penguin Hall prepares you extremely well for college… The routine of being introduced to a topic, reading, discussing, and writing is what I’ve experienced in college.
+And I’m used to speaking in a classroom—something that not everyone is prepared for.”

-And, building relationships with other girls is empowering, especially in an environment where strong values, an inclusive culture, and diversity of backgrounds and ideas are respected and celebrated.
-Girls in adolescence, surrounded by other girls and without the influence of factors that come with boys, are often more comfortable exploring and being their true selves.
-This is not to say that competition doesn’t happen — it does, but it’s often a powerful catalyst for growth, as girls work to navigate relationships and social dynamics.
+Building relationships with other girls is empowering, especially in an environment where strong values, an inclusive culture, and a diversity of backgrounds and ideas are respected and celebrated.
+Adolescence is a time of self-discovery, and in an all-girls setting—without the social pressures that can arise in co-ed environments—students often feel more comfortable exploring their identities and being their true selves.
+That doesn’t mean competition doesn’t exist; it does.
+But here, competition serves as a catalyst for growth, helping girls navigate relationships and develop emotional intelligence in a supportive space.

 If you’ve never considered an all-girls education, we invite you to experience Penguin Hall’s unique learning environment first-hand by scheduling your own Shadow Day.